Julia-Susser/Uchicago-Research-Work/README.md

 <img width="534" alt="Screen Shot 2020-12-22 at 12 02 02 PM" src="https://user-images.githubusercontent.com/57605923/102928491-a36e0880-444d-11eb-8671-0de1f52eb2ba.png">
+Path: ~ /Uchicago Research Work/Routineness Ad Graphs/src/Routineness v Specialization/routine_vs_specialization.Rmd
+Languages: R, ggplot2
+First, I read in a dataframe with dissimilarity within each two digit occupation and the values of routineness.
+Then, I filtered for 1975 and I merged in 2digit and 1 digit occupation labels.
+Next, I scaled the routineness and dissimilarity values from 0-1 through this formula: (value - minimum value for that column)  / (maximum value - minimum value).
+Next, I graphed the dissimilarity/specialization values on the x axis and the routineness values on the y axis.
+For example, the graph above shows that Tech/Manage/Professional is the most specialized and the most Nonroutine Analytic in 1975.

 <img width="343" alt="Screen Shot 2020-12-22 at 12 00 02 PM" src="https://user-images.githubusercontent.com/57605923/102928500-a5d06280-444d-11eb-87b3-0731c2e9bb41.png">
+Path: ~ /Uchicago Research Work/CPS Cleaning and Graphs/src/Graphs/R graphs/mean_log_wage_by_occ graph_3digit.Rmd
+Languages: R, ggplot2
+First, I split the data into two data frames with years 1983 and 2001 (max and min years).
+Next for both dataframes, I grouped the data by three digit occupation and calculated the weighted mean log wage from each three digit occupation.
+To find the difference of the mean log wage between 1983 and 2001 for each three digit occupation, I contacted the two aggregate data frames and subtracted the 1983 mean log wage from the 2001 mean log wage.
+Then, I merged in the one digit occupation labels with the data frame.
+Finally, I plotted the data.
+I plotted the three digit occupation on the x column but reordered by 1983 occupational mean log wage.
+On the y column, I plotted change in mean log hourly wage.
+Along with creating a smooth line that highlighted trends, I filled the data points based on the one digit occupation.

 <img width="361" alt="Screen Shot 2020-12-22 at 12 00 09 PM" src="https://user-images.githubusercontent.com/57605923/102928501-a7018f80-444d-11eb-98d8-f507599744b0.png">

 <img width="548" alt="Screen Shot 2020-12-22 at 11 59 22 AM" src="https://user-images.githubusercontent.com/57605923/102928502-a79a2600-444d-11eb-9711-be76db53811d.png">

 <img width="377" alt="Screen Shot 2020-12-22 at 12 00 23 PM" src="https://user-images.githubusercontent.com/57605923/102928503-a832bc80-444d-11eb-9816-fa874b5ca7a5.png">

 <img width="367" alt="Screen Shot 2020-12-22 at 11 59 28 AM" src="https://user-images.githubusercontent.com/57605923/102928504-a832bc80-444d-11eb-8d67-889a2b17ea91.png">

 <img width="522" alt="Screen Shot 2020-12-22 at 12 00 33 PM" src="https://user-images.githubusercontent.com/57605923/102928505-a8cb5300-444d-11eb-9d84-3ac215c11538.png">
 <img width="534" alt="Screen Shot 2020-12-22 at 11 59 44 AM" src="https://user-images.githubusercontent.com/57605923/102928507-a8cb5300-444d-11eb-973d-2c78f743a0f5.png">
 <img width="302" alt="Screen Shot 2020-12-22 at 12 01 53 PM" src="https://user-images.githubusercontent.com/57605923/102928509-a963e980-444d-11eb-9521-14d401712634.png">